 It’s always best to use multiple indices when doing research.
 This is all volunteer work across massive amounts of data.
 So every site (including writeups.org) will have missed something somewhere, or have false positives.

-The main classic of appearances indices online, though it only covers the Marvel Universe and its suburbs.
+The main classic of online appearances indices, covering the Marvel Universe and its suburbs.
 The entries are listed using the same abbreviations as in the Marvel Chronology project.

-The default research site for pre-Crisis DC material, especially since Mike distinguishes Earth-1, Earth-2, etc. appearances – which can save a lot of time.
+A key research site for pre-Crisis DC material.
+Especially since Mike distinguishes Earth-1, Earth-2, etc. appearances – which can save a lot of time.

-Extensive and very useful annotations for many older DCU series.
+Extensive and useful annotations for many older DCU series.

 Large archives of Golden Age comics that are now in the public domain, and thus free to download.

-Lists which books have been reprinted how, which is quite useful for such logistics as avoiding to buy expensive comics (the expensive stuff is often what gets reprinted) and finding better-printed versions of the art to work with.
+Lists which books have been reprinted and how.
+Which is quite useful for such logistics as avoiding to buy expensive comics (the expensive stuff is often what gets reprinted) and finding better-printed versions of the art to work with.